jomariya23156/animal-articles-search-engine/README.md

 *Note that this is our prototype, so we don't focus much on good look.

 ## What's the source of article and how can we know whether it's reliable?
-&nbsp;&nbsp;We gathered the articles from www.livescience.com by doing web scraping with <b>BeautifulSoup</b>.
+&nbsp;&nbsp;&nbsp;&nbsp;We gathered the articles from www.livescience.com by doing web scraping with <b>BeautifulSoup</b>.
 This website published various types of news, not just animals but all other science related news.
 But for this project we focus only Animal articles. <b>Livescience</b> have over <b>1.5M</b> followers all across platforms and they always cite their articels.
 This can make sure of their credibility.

 ## Tools we use
 * Elasticsearch (for search engine)